spine-tools/AmBIENCe2ABM/README.md

 **NOTE!
 The heat source distributions according to the AmBIENCe data seem highly unreliable, use at own risk!
 Aggregating over the heat source distributions recommended.**

+**NOTE!
+The geometries of some of the reference buildings seem highly unrealistic, especially for Cyprus.
+High level of aggregation over the building stock recommended.**

 ## Key contents